jthmiller/GEN711_S21/usingssh_windows.md

 Using SSH to connect to your Jetstream instance
 ---

-At 3:09 you can jump ahead to 9:20 if you don't want to sit and watch the instance deploy
+Watch 0:00 to 3:09.
+Then you can jump ahead to 9:20 if you don't want to sit and watch the instance deploy
 <center>
 <video width=100% height="500" controls>
   <source src="pics/zoom_0.mp4" type="video/mp4">